localvoid/ivi/packages/ivi/README.md

   // DOM nodes and saving references to DOM nodes into internal state when
   // template is instantiated.
   [4],
-  // Data is an array of string values that stores keys for dynamic properties.
+  // An array of string values that stores attribute name, event names, etc.
   ["attr"],
 );
 // _t() creates stateless tree node VTemplate with shared TemplateDescriptor